ionic-team/stencil-site/src/docs/guides/module-bundling.md

 ### NamedModules: X is not exported by X

 Sometimes, rollup is unable to properly static analyse `commonjs` modules, and it misses some named exports.
-Fortunatelly, there is a workaround we can use.
+Fortunately, there is a workaround we can use.

 As we already know, `stencil.config.ts` exposes a `commonjs` property, in this case we can take advantage of [the *namedExports* property](https://github.com/rollup/rollup-plugin-commonjs#custom-named-exports).